-She worked in the Motherhouse from 1969-1972, in its Treasury Department, local bursar’s office, and on its switchboard, while studying for her B.S.E., which she received from Mary Rogers College at Maryknoll in 1972.
+From 1969-1972, she served at the Sisters Center in the Treasury Department, local bursar’s office, and as a Receptionist on the Center switchboard.
+During this time she also studied for her B.S.E., which she received from Mary Rogers College in Maryknoll, NY in 1972.

 Sister Margaret Rose’s first foreign mission assignment was to Indonesia in 1972.
-After language study at Bandung, she taught short courses on home economics and budgeting in 1972.
-She then served as a staff member at KUPERDA, an organization for the education of village leaders, from 1974-1976.
+After language study in Bandung, she taught short courses on home economics and budgeting.
+From 1974-1976 she served as a staff member in KUPERDA, an organization for the education of village leaders,.

-She then returned to New York, where she completed her Year of Reflection, earning an M.A. in religious studies from the Maryknoll Graduate School of Theology in 1977.
-Following graduation, Sister Margaret Rose became involved in literacy training and human rights group work, and was a staff member of the Brazilian Bishops Program of International Study Days.
-She also worked several days a week at an outreach program sponsored by the Department of Community Medicing of St. Vincent’s Hospital, New York City.
+She returned to the Sisters Center, Maryknoll,NY in 1976, where she completed a Year of Reflection and earned an M.A. in Religious Studies from the Maryknoll Graduate School of Theology in 1977.
+Following graduation, Sister Margaret Rose became involved in literacy training, human rights group work, and was a staff member of the Brazilian Bishops Program of International Study Days.
+She also worked several days a week at an outreach program sponsored by the Department of Community Medicine of St. Vincent’s Hospital, New York City.

-In 1978, sister Margaret Rose received her second foreign assignment to Peru.
-Following a year of language study in Cochabamba, she began work at the Ciudad de Dios Parish in Lima, where she worked in adult education and community organization with women.
-She also worked on the Vicariate Commission of Human Rights for 18 years, until the vicariate was made into the Diocese of LUrin.
+In 1978, Sister Margaret Rose received her second foreign assignment, this time to Peru.
+Following a year of language study in Cochabamba, she began serving in the Ciudad de Dios Parish in Lima, where she worked in adult education and community organization with women.
+She also served on the Vicariate Commission of Human Rights for 18 years, until the vicariate was made into the Diocese of Lurin.
 At that time, she was named Directress of the diocesan Human Dignity Commission.
-The Commission operates four Centers of Access to Justice for low- or no-income people, with a total of 10 legal offices and four Resolution of Confict offices.
-They also have a multidisciplinary education team that gives workshops of such themes as ethics and values, children’s and women’s rights, adolescence and women’s issues, and topics related to the family, to leaders from most of the 37 parishes in the diocese.
+The Commission operates four Centers of Access to Justice for low- or no-income people, with a total of 10 legal offices and four Resolution of Conflict offices.
+They also have a multidisciplinary education team that gives workshops for leaders from most of the 37 parishes in the diocese.
+They include themes such as ethics and values, children’s and women’s rights, adolescence and women’s issues, and topics related to the family.